Mary Culver Department of Surgery

 Assistant Professor of Surgery (General Surgery) (primary appointment)

-Bachelor of Science, Maryville University, 2005
+Bachelor of Science, Maryville University of Saint Louis, 2005

 Doctor of Medicine, University of Missouri Columbia, 2009